leorrusso/powerfx-vscode-extension/README.md

 	•	Special thanks to Microsoft for the Power FX language.

 Enjoy coding with Power FX in Visual Studio Code!
 If you have any questions or feedback, feel free to reach out or submit an issue.

+Notes

+	•	Make sure to replace your-username and other placeholders with your actual GitHub information.
+	•	Add a link to your LICENSE file and CODE_OF_CONDUCT.md if you create those files.